lun0522/lighter/README.md

 ### 3.2.5 Pipeline (pipeline and pipeline_util)

 We provide a builder class to create instances of **Pipeline**.
+Through **PipelineBuilder** the user may set up:

+- depth and stencil testing
+- front face direction
+- multisampling
+- vertex input bindings and attributes
+- descriptor set layouts
+- push constant ranges
+- viewport and scissor
+- render pass and subpass
+- color blending
-The user may set up depth and stencil testing, front face direction, multisampling, vertex input bindings and attributes, descriptor set layouts, push constant ranges, viewport and scissor, render pass and subpass, color blending, and multiple shaders used in the pipeline through **PipelineBuilder**.
-We also provide helper functions in *pipeline_util* for setting color blending and vertex input bindings and attributes.
+- shaders used in the pipeline

+We also provide helper functions in *pipeline_util* for setting the viewport, color blending and vertex input bindings and attributes.

 If any state is changed, the user can reuse the builder, update the states and rebuild the pipeline.
 For example, after the window is resized, the user may